Social Security & Medicare

 If we do nothing to fix the fact that Medicare spends three times as much money as it takes in, we will lose Medicare.
 That is the simple truth.

 “Power to the Patients” is the GOP Medicare mantra.
 Our reforms will ensure the current Medicare program continues for all today’s seniors.
 For future beneficiaries, Medicare will be patterned after the highly successful Medicare Advantage program.
-Future seniors will have the option to choose between traditional Medicare and a wide variety of competitive health plans (the same ones available to members of Congress), and apply premium assistance toward enrollment costs.
+Future seniors will have the option to choose between traditional Medicare and a wide variety of competitive health plans (the same ones available to members of Congress).
 This is the only credible proposal on the table that would preserve Medicare, get its finances in order, and ensure its viability for years to come.

 If we reform in a responsible way now, we can save Medicare and Social Security in ways that don’t erode care and benefits for current seniors or pass the burden of government’s unfunded promises onto America’s job creators today and our children and grandchildren tomorrow.